opendatasurgeon/covid19-datacollection/README.md

 # covid19-datacollection

-This repository contains our current methodology for collecting data from the Twitter.
+This repository contains our methodology for collecting data from the Twitter.

 # Scripts Description